bitnami/charts/redmine/README.md

 ## Deploying the Chart

-Once you have MariaDB deployed and optionally created a persistent storage disk for Redmine, we are ready to deploy the Bitnami Redmine chart.
+Once you have MariaDB deployed and optionally created a persistent storage disk for Redmine, we are ready to deploy the Bitnami Redmine Chart.

-**Step 1**: Fetch the `bitnami/redmine` chart to your workspace
+### Step 1.
+Fetch the Redmine Chart to your workspace

 ```bash
 $ helm fetch bitnami/redmine
 ```

-The Redmine chart will be copied into your workspace, located at `~/.helm/workspace/charts/redmine/`
+The Redmine Chart will be copied into your workspace, located at `~/.helm/workspace/charts/redmine/`

-**Step 2**: Edit the default Redmine configuration
+### Step 2.
+Edit the default Redmine configuration

 ```bash
 $ helm edit redmine